-Introduction Home buyers and sellers that have children living at home under the age of 18 have unique needs when they purchase or sell a home.
-In this report, 2018 Moving With Kids, we look at the different purchasing habits as well as seller preferences during the home buying and selling process.
+Brandi Snowden Director, Member and Consumer Survey Research Introduction Home buyers and sellers that have children living in home under the age of 18 have unique needs when they purchase or sell a home.
+In this report, 2019 Moving With Kids, we look at the different purchasing habits as well as seller preferences during the home buying and selling process.
 The information in this report comes from NAR's Profile of Home Buyers and Sellers.
-Purchasing Habits The most stark difference between home buyers that have kids under 18 years and those that do not is the influence of the neighborhood.
-Fifty percent of buyers that have children consider a neighborhood based on the quality of the school districts and 45 percent choose a neighborhood by the convenience to schools.
+Purchasing Habits The most stark difference between home buyers that have kids under 18 years and those that do not is the importance of the neighborhood.
+Fifty-three percent of buyers that have children consider a neighborhood based on the quality of the school districts and 50 percent choose a neighborhood by the convenience to schools.
 For roughly half of all buyers regardless of children, finding the right property was the most difficult step in the process.
-For all buyers, 87 percent purchased a home through the help of a real estate agent.
-Forty-three percent of buyers with children in the home found their agent through a referral from a friend, neighbor, or family member and 13 percent were repeat clients who had worked with their agent in the past.
+Eightyseven percent of buyers without children, and 86 percent of buyers with children purchased a home through the help of a real estate agent.
+Forty-one percent of buyers with children in the home found their agent through a referral from a friend, neighbor, or family member and 14 percent were repeat clients who had worked with their agent in the past.
 For buyers without children, they prefer an agent that calls to inform them of real estate activity.
 For buyers with children, they prefer that an agent sends property info and communicates via text message.
 The majority of buyers purchased a detached single-family home.
-For buyers with children, they purchased larger homes at 2,100 square feet in size with 4 bedrooms and 2 full bathrooms.
-For 27 percent of buyers with children, child care expenses delayed the home buying process.
-Compromises that were made by buyers with child care expenses include the size of the home, followed by price, distance from job, condition, and style of home.
-Selling Needs Twenty-six percent of buyers with children under the age of 18 years sold their home very urgently, compared to 14 percent of buyers with no children at home.
-For sellers with children under the age of 18 years, 24 percent sold because their previous home was too small, followed by a job relocation (18 percent) and a change in family situation (14 percent).
-For sellers with children, 43 percent found their agent by referral compared to 40 percent of sellers without children.
-Twenty-two percent of sellers with children want help selling within a specific timeframe and 19 percent for help to fix up their home to sell it for more and for help with marketing the home to potential buyers For 80 percent of sellers with children and 79 percent of sellers without children, agents provided a broad range of services and managed most aspect of the home sale.
-Importance of Neighborhood Factors Fifty percent of buyers with children in the home under the age of 18 years said the quality of the school districts is an important factor when purchasing a home and 45 percent said convenience to schools.
+For buyers with children, they purchased larger homes at 2,110 square feet in size with 4 bedrooms and 2 full bathrooms.
+For 26 percent of buyers with children, child care expenses delayed the home buying process.
+Compromises that were made by buyers with child care expenses include the condition and size of the home, followed by price, lot size, and style of home.
+Selling Needs

+Twenty-three percent of buyers with children under the age of 18 years sold their home very urgently, compared to 14 percent of buyers with no children at home.
+For sellers with children under the age of 18 years, 25 percent sold because their previous home was too small, followed by a job relocation (19 percent) and a change in family situation (13 percent).
+For sellers with children, 42 percent found their agent by referral compared to 37 percent of sellers without children.
+Twenty-one percent of sellers with children want help selling within a specific timeframe, 20 percent to help price their home, and 19 percent to help with marketing the home to potential buyers.
+For 82 percent of sellers with children and 81 percent of sellers without children, agents provided a broad range of services and managed most aspect of the home sale.
+Importance of Neighborhood Factors

+Fifty-three percent of buyers with children in the home under the age of 18 years said the quality of the school districts is an important factor when purchasing a home and 50 percent said convenience to schools.

-Quality of the School District Convenience to Schools
+Quality of the School District Most Difficult Step When Purchasing Home: Finding the Right Property

-2018 Moving With Kids Most Difficult Step When Purchasing Home: Finding the Right Property • For over half of all buyers (54 percent) regardless of children in the home, finding the right property is the most difficult step in purchasing a home.
+• For all buyers, regardless of children in the home, finding the right property is the most difficult step in purchasing a home.

-Finding the Right Property

-2018 Moving With Kids

-Home Purchase Through Real Estate Agent
+2019 Moving With Kids Home Purchase Through Real Estate Agent

-• For 87 percent of buyers regardless of children in the home, buyers purchased their home with the help of a real estate agent.
+• For 87 percent of buyers without children in the home and 86 percent of buyers with children in the home, buyers purchased their home with the help of a real estate agent.

-Purchased Home Through Real Estate Agent